deepaklogin/netflix-clone/README.md

 ## Note:-
-This is clone of netflix which is desgin by reactjs language where the data come from API.<br/>
+This is single page clone of netflix which is desgin by reactjs language where the data come from API.<br/>
 Language:-React Js,css.